stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

 -   `Orthogonal distance regression`_
     Finally, if your data has uncertainties in both *x* and *y* you may want to use the :py:meth:`Data.odr` method to do an analysis that minimizes the distance of the model function in both *x* and *y*.
+-   `Differential Evolution Algorithm`
+    Differential evolution algorithms attempt to find optimal fits by evaluating a population of possible solutions and then combining those that were scored by some costing function to be the best fits - thereby creating a new population of possible (hopefully better) solutions.
+In general some level of random fluctuation is permitted to stop the minimizer getting stuck in local minima.
+These algorithms can be effective when there are a karge number of parametgers to search or the cost is not a smooth function of the parmaeters and thus cannot be differentiated.
+The algorithm here uses a standard weighted variance as the cost function - like *lmfit* and *curve_fit* do.

 Why Use the Stoner Package Fitting Wrappers?
 --------------------------------------------